vortexmakes/rkh-examples/orthogonal.eclipse-cdt/README.md

 A region as known as AND-state is an orthogonal part of either a composite state or a state machine.
 It contains vertexes (states and pseudostates) and transitions.
 The semantics of orthogonal regions is that they are *logically concurrent*.
-This means that in some sense they execute simultaneously.
+It means that in some sense they execute simultaneously.
 It implies that when regions are active, each active region must receive, in some sense, its own copy of the event sent to the state machine, and is free to act on it or discard it as appropriate.